mummy-alive/vit-explain/Readme.md

 # Custom Guideline
 ## 1. Image Setup
-Add your input images in `data` the input configuration shall look like:
+Add your input images in `data` .\
+Your input configuration shall look like:
 ```
 data
  ㄴ your_room_name